simhunt/wow/README.md

-    			as a template to create other spreadsheets, "discordToken": the token for a Discord bot, "discordServerName": the server name that the Discord bot should listen to, "teampassword": the password that people who visit the app must enter to use it }
+    			as a template to create other spreadsheets, "discordToken": the token for a Discord bot, "discordServerName": the server name that the Discord bot should listen to, "discordSwarmChannel": (AS A STRING, NOT A NUMBER) the ID of a channel, in the server with `discordServerName`, that should be used to notify hunters of which puzzles currently have an `all hands (swarm)` tag, "teampassword": the password that people who visit the app must enter to use it }
 ```